Freight Shipping from Las Vegas to Atlanta

 How much does it cost to ship freight from Las Vegas to Atlanta?

-Full truckload (FTL) rates from Las Vegas, NV to Atlanta, GA currently range from $4,870-$6,002 for a standard dry van load over the 2,265-mile route.
+Full truckload (FTL) rates from Las Vegas, NV to Atlanta, GA currently range $4,870-$6,002 (roughly $2.16-$2.66 per mile over 2,265 miles).
 LTL shipments typically cost $1,446-$2,325 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Las Vegas to Atlanta?